suut/psychic-happiness/README.md

 * You can use `return` in a function but this is deprecated.
 If you want to emulate the behavior of `return`, just add `stop()` the line after your `yield`.

 ### Colors
-* You can chain the attributes in whatever order you want, like that: {colors.red.blue.bold.underlined.italic}.
+* You can chain the attributes in whatever order you want, like that: `{colors.red.blue.bold.underlined.italic}`.
 You can specify up to two colors, first will be the text color, and second will be background color.
 Valid attributes are: bold, underlined, italic, reverse (inverses background and text color), and reset, to reset every attributes.
 Valid colors could be found in format.py.
-* If you're using the serv object directly, and you need colors, you'll need to add `.format(color=format.color)` after your string.
-Make sure `format` is included.
+* If you're using the serv object directly, and you need colors, you'll need to add `.format()` after your string.

 Note: every command can be sent to the bot via channel msg, or via privmsg
 ### Admin commands